Zhaoqing-wang/SlimR/README.md

 ```
 *Note: Output usable in sections 3.1, 4.1, 4.2, 4.3 and 5.4.*

-### 2.5 From TCellSI
+### 2.5 From TCellSI Database
 TCellSI: A database of T cell markers.
 Reference: Yang et al. (2024) <doi:10.1002/imt2.231>
 ```r
 Markers_list_TCellSI <- SlimR::Markers_list_TCellSI
 ```
-*Note: 1.
-Important: This is only for T cell subset annotation.
-Ensure that the input Seurat object is of T cell type to guarantee the accuracy of the annotation.*

-*2. Output usable in sections 3.1, 4.1, 4.2, 4.3 and 5.4.*
+*Important: This is only for T cell subset annotation.
+Ensure that the input Seurat object is of T cell type to guarantee the accuracy of the annotation.
+Note: Output usable in sections 3.1, 4.1, 4.2, 4.3 and 5.4.*

 ## 3. Automated Annotation Workflow
 ### 3.1 Calculate Celltype